whitneyburton/portfolios/students/1505/dmitry-vizersky/20151002-dmitry-vizersky-m3.markdown

 Like you mentioned, we both have strong personalities so sometimes it was tough to come to an agreement on how to approach a problem.
 On the positive side, it was awesome that our disagreements were always productive and civil and based in fact.
 We did have to undo some design choices after the fact, and I think a lot of the annoyance and pain of that could have been mitigated by having design discussions as a team before implementation.
 It felt difficult to gain your trust at the beginning of the project but this went away quickly and I think we had a great dynamic during the project.

 If given a choice on a future project, I'd pick you again as a teammate.
 I will definitely be coming to you with front-end questions on my personal project too.
 I think you are already having a positive impact on our cohort and I'm glad you're here.

+(feedback to me)
+I really enjoyed working with you.
+First I was a bit worried that we were going to have conflicts or disagreements within our group since all three of us are pretty strong-willed but I think it went really well!
+Whenever we disagreed about the design of our back-end or the front-end we discussed it like adults instead of being stubborn babies.

+I like working with you because you are very direct and aren’t afraid of saying it the hard way instead of tip toeing around the subject and wasting time.
+Feeling that you were very direct with made it easier for me to be very direct back.

+You work very hard and I learned a lot from you in terms of design and front-endy stuff.
+I would love to work with you again!

 ## Community